 Let’s talk chia pudding!

 It’s been my little obsession lately.
-I love this vanilla chia pudding for breakfast, snack or lunch.
+I love this vanilla chia pudding for breakfast, snack or a light lunch.
 When paired with an assortment of fruits it’s so fresh, light and surprisingly filling.
 Add a little granola for even more texture and flavor!

 This chia seed pudding recipe is extremely easy to make, just chia seeds with plant milk, plus a little sweetener or spice if you like.
 Add them all together, place in your trusty fridge, shake or mix every few hours, and within six hours or so you’ll have yourself a perfect ‘super food’ pudding.
 And if you make your own plant milk, you’ll have a super food raw pudding!

 Texture wise this pudding is not too seedy or crunchy at all, these amazing little seeds will absorb the milk making them mostly gelatinous.
 There is much to love about this quick and easy treat.
 If you haven’t tried chia pudding yet, I suggest you do so asap!

 - SOURCING: Chia seeds have been around a long time and are finally making it into the mainstream.
 They are no longer just seen in health food stores and are easily accessible.
 I see them at Target and all my local grocery stores.
 They are mostly found dark colored, like the ones you see above, but you can find white chia seeds online.

 - USES: In the world of vegan food, chia seeds act as a binder to replace eggs and also as a thickener, like for this pudding.
 When not making chia pudding, you can sprinkle them on smoothies, oatmeal, salads and make the refreshing drink called ‘chia fresca’.